Verifying LLM Inference to Detect Model Weight Exfiltration: Introduction

 Fundamentally, by creating a scheme (any scheme) for detecting malicious behavior, this forces the adversary to make a choice: they can either get caught by the detection scheme, and deal with the consequences of being detected; or they must operate a covert or ``undetectable'' level of exfiltration.

-In this work, our goal is to make this ``undetectable'' regime as narrow and costly as possible.
-In practice, many datacenter operators have response times on the order of hours to days.
-We demonstrate that our proposed techniques can extend effective response windows from days to months or years, providing at least a $100\times$ reduction in feasible exfiltration rates.
+This work focuses on this ``undetectable'' regime and designs detection tools that provably limit its effectiveness.
+Based on our estimates, our proposed techniques can extend effective response windows from days to months or years, providing at least a $100\times$ reduction in feasible exfiltration rates.

+\paragraph{Contributions.} \textit{Inference verification} is the task of confirming that a given text output was produced by a specific model running correct inference, rather than by a tampered, substituted, or otherwise divergent process.
+In this work, we show that inference verification can be applied to the specific threat of steganographic weight exfiltration.
+We introduce a specific method of inference verification and show that it can be used to bound the capacity available to an adversarial provider trying to encode information in model outputs.
+This work makes the following contributions:

-\paragraph{Contributions.} This work makes the following contributions: \begin{enumerate}[noitemsep] \item \textbf{Formalizes model-weight exfiltration as a security game} and derives strong bounds on exfiltration capacity when using the systems we propose.
-We formalize the adversary-warden interaction in Experiment~\ref{exp:exfaudit} and prove three bounds under varying assumptions: a general bound for adversaries with seed access (Theorem~\ref{thm:perplexity-bound}) showing at most $r$ bits/token leakage when the threshold is set to $r$, plus tighter bounds when adversaries lack seed access (Theorems~\ref{thm:no-seed-interactive-bound} and~\ref{thm:no-seed-bound}).
+\begin{enumerate}[noitemsep] \item \textbf{Formalizes model-weight exfiltration as a security game} and derives strong bounds on exfiltration capacity when using the systems we propose.
+We formalize the exfiltration-detection interaction in Experiment~\ref{exp:exfaudit} and prove three bounds under varying adversarial models (Theorems~\ref{thm:perplexity-bound}, \ref{thm:no-seed-interactive-bound}, and~\ref{thm:no-seed-bound}).
+Along with these adversarial models, we propose architecture which can realize and limit potential adversaries in practice.

 \item \textbf{Introduces a verification framework} with multiple scoring methods that reconstruct fixed-seed sampling to detect deviations from expected model behavior.